12min

 8,500 Tibetan soldiers could do nothing: the Chinese troops stopped just a little short of Tibet’s capital, Lhasa, and asked the Tibetan government to send a delegation to Beijing to negotiate the condition of the “peaceful liberation.”

 The next year, a Seventeen Point Agreement was reached which affirmed Chinese sovereignty over Tibet.
-But on March 10, 1959, a revolt erupted in Lhasa, which was put down by the Chinese with the cost of much bloodshed.
+But on March 10, 1959, a revolt erupted in Lhasa, which was put down by the Chinese at the cost of much bloodshed.

 Dalai Lama’s life was in danger, but thousands of Tibetans spontaneously created a wall with their bodies around his summer residence and didn’t disperse for a week.
 Eventually, most of them were killed by the Chinese Red Army.